opendocsg/slw-judgments-backfill/2016_SGHC_112/report.md

 54     The appellate court went on to add (at [70]):

- As for the second consideration (ie Witness Compellability Factor) we note that this court in Chan Chin Cheung v Chan Fatt Cheung [2010] 1 SLR 1192 held (at [35]) that the availability of witnesses should not be a significant factor if the witnesses are from Malaysia because of the proximity of Singapore to Malaysia.
+ As for the second consideration (ie Witness Compellability Factor) we note that this court in Chan Chin Cheung v Chan Fatt Cheung <span class="citation">[2010] 1 SLR 1192</span> held (at [35]) that the availability of witnesses should not be a significant factor if the witnesses are from Malaysia because of the proximity of Singapore to Malaysia.
 This consideration applies with equal force to Indonesia which (as the Respondent has argued) is also relatively near to Singapore.

 55     The appellate court took the view that the fact that the Investment Funds were paid into Singapore bank accounts was not relevant in stage one of the _Spiliada_ test because those connections were not relevant to the claims the plaintiffs had framed.
 Similarly, the fact that the RM 4m for the loan was paid into the defendant’s Malaysian bank account is not a relevant consideration.